antoniobust/Cyclops/README.md

-# PocketConsole
+# Cyclops
+** Project is discontinued, no further development is being done** *v1.0 work with Mobicontrol v14*

-PocketConsole lets you manage your devices directly from your pocket
+Cyclops is an android app that lets you manage devices enrolled in mobicontrol from your smartphone.